stevemk14ebr/Windows-Docker-MediaCenter/README.md

 - ngrok: public routing to docker containers
 - tiger vnc: gucamole vnc endpoint
 - ngrok_router: a custom webserver i wrote to bypass ngrok restrictions
-- sickbear_mp4_converter: convert acquired media to streamable mp4 (plex has encoding issues sometimes, runs manually for now)
+- sickbeard_mp4_converter: convert acquired media to streamable mp4 (plex has encoding issues sometimes, runs manually for now).
+You can also use this to normalize audio, encode media metadata, embbed (and acquire) subtitles, etc. Use my gist for good default configs (https://gist.github.com/stevemk14ebr/bc39a6d44d4e744c589c57732f83a5be)

 # Architectural Overview
 Docker on windows runs all containers inside of hyper-v container.
 This makes routing to services kind of weird, and a little hard.
 The typical way of accessing a docker container by using the ip you get from docker inspect doesn't work.
 Instead you must user the ip address of the hyper-v bridge adapter